 If you feel up for the challenge, you can hike the entire way to the top from the village which will be a 5+ hour trek through jungle and mountainous terrain, but it’ll be the ultimate way to experience the pilgrimage.
 Once at the top, buy a golden leaf and stick it onto the boulder (only men are allowed to do that)…just don’t be the one who finally pushes it over the edge!

 Stay: This hotel is 30 minutes away from the Kyaiktiyo Pagoda.
-There are also a few hotels located at the foot of the Pagoda that are a lot more expensive.
+There are also a few hotels located at the foot of the pagoda that are a lot more expensive.

-Boat ride through the Floating Village
+Boat Ride through the Floating Villages

 Once in Inle Lake, the most known attraction is the floating villages.
 It is essentially a neighborhood on stilts, where locals live in huts built above a network of marsh and grass waterways.
 Take a boat and see what life is like living on the water and relying off of food farmed in the grassland or fished.
 The scenery itself is beautiful, and it’s relaxing sitting in the canoe cruising through the maze of houses watching children climb from one house to the next to wave you along.